ReactNativeSchool/react-native-geocache-app/README.md

 - `cd server`
 - `now dev`

+**Note:** You may need to add your IP address to the whitelist in mongoDB Atlas.

 ---

 This project was put together to serve as an example to help you in building your own React Native apps.
 Feel free to download it and tinker with it!